 The effectiveness of PHESGO for use in combination with docetaxel has been established for the treatment of patients with HER2-positive metastatic breast cancer who have not received prior anti-HER2 therapy or chemotherapy for metastatic disease.
 Use of PHESGO for this indication is supported by evidence from adequate and well-controlled studies conducted with intravenous pertuzumab and intravenous trastuzumab administered in combination with chemotherapy in adults with HER2-overexpressing metastatic breast cancer (NCT00567190) and additional pharmacokinetic and safety data that demonstrated comparable pharmacokinetics and safety profiles between PHESGO and intravenous pertuzumab and intravenous trastuzumab in FeDeriCa [see Adverse Reactions (6.1), Clinical Pharmacology (12.3), and Clinical Studies (14.2)].

-The PHranceSCa study (NCT03674112) was a randomized, multi-center, open-label cross-over trial conducted in 160 patients with HER2-positive breast cancer undergoing adjuvant treatment.
+The PHranceSCa trial (NCT03674112) was a randomized, multi-center, open-label cross-over trial conducted in 160 patients with HER2-positive breast cancer undergoing adjuvant treatment.
 All patients completed neoadjuvant treatment with pertuzumab, trastuzumab and chemotherapy and had surgery before randomization.
 Following randomization, 80 patients in arm A received 3 cycles of intravenous pertuzumab and trastuzumab followed by 3 cycles of PHESGO and 80 patients in arm B received 3 cycles of PHESGO followed by 3 cycles of intravenous pertuzumab and trastuzumab.
 All patients received 18 total cycles of HER2-targeted therapy.
 After Cycle 6, 136 out of 160 patients (85%) reported preferring subcutaneous administration of PHESGO over intravenous pertuzumab and trastuzumab and the most common reason was that administration required less time in the clinic.
 After Cycle 6, 22 out of 160 patients (14%) reported preferring intravenous pertuzumab and trastuzumab over PHESGO and the most common reason was feels more comfortable during administration.
 Two out of 160 patients (1%) had no preference for the route of administration.
 All 160 patients (100%) completed the preference questionnaire.

 PHESGO (pertuzumab, trastuzumab, and hyaluronidase-zzxf) injection is a sterile, preservative-free, clear to opalescent, and colorless to slightly brownish solution in single-dose vials for subcutaneous administration supplied as each carton containing one single-dose vial: